sf-wdi-31/mergesort/linked-lists/README.md

 There are some very simple tests in [simple-tests.js](./simple-tests.js).
 Run the tests in your terminal with `node simple-tests.js`.

-If you haven't yet, fork and clone this repo.
+If you haven't yet, clone this repo.
 Change directories into the `linked-list` directory, and fill in the method stubs from singly-linked-list.js to your heart's content!
 Methods like `delete` and `insertAt` are reasonable interview questions.

 ## Stretch Challenge